Dan609/wordcloud/README.md

 # wordcloud

-# pdf_scan.R reads all pdfs in directory and makes wordclouds for each
+# pdf_scan.R reads all pdfs in directory and makes wordclouds for each file